ryanmokeefe/mehn-lab/README.md

 ## Prompt

 This is an open-ended pair lab!
 It is up to you and your teammate to come up with a project idea.
-It must, however, fulfill the following technical requirements...
+It must, however, fulfill the following requirements...

+## Requirements

-## Technical Requirements
+### Technical Requirements

 Your application should be MEHN.
 This includes...
 * Using **MongoDB** as your database and **Mongoose** as your ODM.